-In addition, the communications sector in Turkey, is particularly governed by:
+Also, the communications sector in Turkey is particularly governed by:

-- Law No. 5651 on Regulating Broadcasting in the Internet and Fighting Against Crimes Committed through Internet Broadcasting; - · Law No. 5070 on Electronic Signature; - · Law No. 6563 on the Regulation of E-Commerce; - the Regulation on the Network and Information Security in the Electronic Communications Sector; - the Regulation on Processing and Protection of Personal Data in the Electronic Communications Sector; - the Regulation on Consumer Rights for Electronic Communications Sector; - the Regulation on Authorization in Electronic Communications Sector; - · the Regulation on Spectrum Management; and - the Regulation on Access and Interconnection.
+- Law No. 5651 on Regulating Broadcasting on the Internet and Fighting Against Crimes Committed through Internet Broadcasting; - Law No. 5070 on Electronic Signature; - · Law No. 6563 on the Regulation of E-Commerce; - the Regulation on Network and Information Security in the Electronic Communications Sector; - the Regulation on Processing and Protection of Personal Data in the Electronic Communications Sector; - the Regulation on Consumer Rights for the Electronic Communications Sector; - the Regulation on Authorization in the Electronic Communications Sector; - · the Regulation on Spectrum Management; and - the Regulation on Access and Interconnection.

-The communiques prepared and decisions rendered and enforced by the Information and Communication Technologies Authority (ICTA), and the general laws such as Capitals Markets Law No. 6362, Turkish Commercial Code No. 6102 and Criminal Procedural Law No. 5271 also govern the communications sector in Turkey.
+The prepared communiques and rendered decisions are enforced by the Information and Communication Technologies Authority (ICTA), and the general laws such as Capitals Markets Law No. 6362, Turkish Commercial Code No. 6102 and Criminal Procedural Law No. 5271 also govern the communications sector in Turkey.

-The Ministry of Transport and Infrastructure (the Ministry) and the ICTA are both vested with certain powers and duties under Law No. 5809.
-The ICTA mainly has regulatory and executive powers, whereas the Ministry mainly has policymaking powers.
+The Ministry of Transport and Infrastructure (the Ministry) and ICTA are both vested with certain powers and duties under Law No. 5809.
+ICTA mainly has regulatory and executive powers, whereas the Ministry mainly has policymaking powers.

-As per article 5 of Law No.5809, the Ministry is vested with the following powers and duties:
+As per article 5 of Law No. 5809, the Ministry is vested with the following powers and duties: